CobaltChicken/AlexaNissanLeaf/README.md

 This version contains several improvements not (yet) contained in the version created by ScottHelme.
 You can [view the changes here](https://github.com/arussell/AlexaNissanLeaf/commits/master).

+Further work by me Malcolm McMahon at (https://github.com/CobaltChicken/AlexaNissanLeaf/commits/malcolm)

+I've added two new environmental variables.

+batterysize (in KwH)
+leafpic  Url of an image for the home cards

 ## Setup instructions
 You can follow [Toby Riding's great step-by-step guide on the wiki](https://github.com/arussell/AlexaNissanLeaf/wiki).